SAIGlobal/compliance360-data-api/README.md

 * [Hotline Case Import](#)

 # How To Contribute
-Contribute by submitting a PR and a bug repprt in GitHub.
+Contribute by submitting a PR and a bug report in GitHub.

 # Maintainers
 * [Thomas Lee](https://github.com/thethomaslee) - [@thethomaslee](https://twitter.com/thethomaslee)